offbyone/ideas/content/old/asides/cold-comfort.md

 slug: cold-comfort
 status: draft

-It\'s the end of 2007, and last night I was asked by our waitress if I was \"ready for 2008.\"
+It's the end of 2007, and last night I was asked by our waitress if I was "ready for 2008."

-It\'s an interesting question, isn\'t it?
-In the absence of epic new plans for the coming year what does \"ready\" mean?
-I\'m not panicked about the coming year, if that\'s what she meant.
-I\'m not planning to do anything for which I am not ready, too.
+It's an interesting question, isn't it?
+In the absence of epic new plans for the coming year what does "ready" mean?
+I'm not panicked about the coming year, if that's what she meant.
+I'm not planning to do anything for which I am not ready, too.

 This bit was, of course, a bit of a non sequitur.